Smith Tavern

-The former Smith Tavern is located on Bedford Road (state highway NY 22) in the hamlet of Armonk, New York, United States.
+The former Smith Tavern (or Smith's Tavern) is located on Bedford Road (NY 22) in the hamlet of Armonk, Westchester County, New York, United States.
 It is a red frame building dating to the late 18th century, one of the few left in a region that has rapidly suburbanized over the past century.
 The Smith family, for whom it is named, did not build it but owned it for most of the 19th century.

 It has seen many uses over its existence, most of them important to the development of the Town of North Castle.
 During the Revolutionary War it served as headquarters for the local militia.
 It was a frequent overnight stop for stagecoaches between New York City and Danbury, Connecticut.
 Later it was the post office and offices of the town clerk.
 Yale University owned it briefly, and it was also a parsonage for a nearby church.
 Two owners renovated it extensively, one reverting an addition made by the other.
 In 1977 it became the town's historical museum, and six years later it was listed on the National Register of Historic Places.